Ph.D., University of Washington, 2012

 Critical poverty studies, urban geography, international development, children’s geographies and children’s rights, care, geographies of motherhood

 My research is largely concerned with questions related to child poverty and inequality in a range of spaces.
 While development organizations such as the World Bank have been critiqued for presenting spatial imaginations of other people and places that provide ‘truths’ about how the world should be, the way in which children’s rights organizations and ideologies shape the governance of poverty has not been subject to the same analysis.
 In my research, I examine 1) the ways in which children’s rights discourse not only contradicts but also complements neoliberal economic development strategies 2) how poor children are disciplined and policed and the way these processes are linked to various notions of childhood, development and progress, and 3) how children themselves challenge and rework such ideas through their daily actions.
 Much of my current research takes place with working and street children in cities in Peru.

 I am expanding my research to understand how some of these same processes play out in Baltimore, MD.
 City and state officials are actively working to redevelop Baltimore, and the city also has a growing immigrant presence.
 But it is not clear how these developmental changes affect the children living in neighborhoods slated for redevelopment, as well as children who have more recently arrived.
 My research will look at how young people make sense of the changes going on around them, and also rework or reshape perceptions of urban space, poverty and development.
+I am particularly interested in questions related to housing and educational inequalities.
 My research aims to draw connections between questions of poverty and inequality across multiple spaces and scales.

 Aufseeser, D. 2014.
 “Control, protection and rights: a critical review of Peru’s begging bill” International Journal of Children’s Rights.

 Aufseeser, D. 2014.
 “Protecting Street Children?
 Urban revitalization and regulation in Lima Peru.”
 Urban Geography.